 From there, Inrō can:

 Story comments warm people up and give your Stories life.
 DMs (plus automation) help you actually convert that attention.
+If you use Reels alongside Stories, read our guide on how to generate leads from Instagram Reels, the same DM automation principles apply across both formats.

 By default, Instagram only allows mutual followers (people you follow back) to comment on your Stories.
 This reduces spam and keeps conversations more personal.
 You can also adjust Story reply settings in Settings → Privacy → Story to limit or disable replies/comments.